 Invisalign

-Why should you opt for Invisalign?
+Why Should You Opt for Invisalign?

-What are the advantages of Invisalign?
+What Are the Advantages of Invisalign?

 • They are virtually invisible.

-• They can be used to treat various types of malocclusion issues, ranging from simple to
+• They can be used to treat various types of malocclusion issues, ranging from simple to complex issues.

 • The teeth movement can be predicted and controlled very precisely.